crschnick/pdx_unlimiter/docs/GUIDE.md

 </p>
 <img align="left" src="analyze.png" width=35/>
-Uploads the savegame to [Rakaly.com](https://rakaly.com) to analyze it.
+Uploads the savegame to https://rakaly.com to analyze it.
 For this to work, you first have to set your Rakaly.com *User ID* and *API key* in the settings menu.
 </p>

 </p>
 <img align="left" src="map.png" width=35/>
-Uploads the savegame to [https://skanderbeg.pm](https://skanderbeg.pm) to generate maps. a website for savegame maps and statistics.
+Uploads the savegame to https://skanderbeg.pm to generate maps.
 For this to work, you first have to set your skanderbeg.pm *API key* in the settings menu.
 </p>